damian-git-99/recursive-files-copier/README.md

 # Recursive Files Copier

-A GUI application built with PyQt that recursively scans a folder to copy all images, exploring all subfolders within the main directory.
+A GUI application built with PyQt that recursively scans a folder to copy all images and videos, exploring all subfolders within the main directory.

 # Run